Work package table configuration

 Include/exclude work packages from a specific project or subproject

-It is possible to display the work packages from more than one project.
-To include, or exclude such work packages, use the Include projects button on top of the work package table view, where you can select/unselect the appropriate projects and sub-projects you want to add.
-To automatically include all sub-projects for each project you chose to select, check the Include all sub-projects box at the bottom of the dialog.
+It is possible to display work packages from multiple projects.
+To include or exclude work packages from specific projects, click the Include projects button at the top of the work package table view.
+From there, you can select or deselect the projects and sub-projects you want to include.

 Filter by ID or work package name

-If you want to create a work package view with only specific work packages you can use the filter “ID”.
-By entering the ID or subject of work packages you can select them.
-Another use case would be to exclude specific work packages (e.g. you want to display all milestones but one).
-Therefore, use the “is not” option next to the filter’s name on the left.
+If you want to create a work package view that includes only specific work packages, you can use the ID filter.
+By entering the ID or subject of the work packages, you can select them individually.

 Filter for assignees or assigned groups